 Productivity Tip #3: Set Your Work Hour Boundaries

-Another benefit of working in a co-working space or office is the clear line between work and not at work.
+Another benefit of working in a co-working space or office is the clear line between being at work and not being at work.
 While you work from home, the lines become more challenging to define.
 If you use a public-facing calendar that others use to book time with you, then we propose a simple solution.
 Simply block your calendar during all times you are not working.
-For example, if you want to work from 7 AM to 4 PM each, block your calendar during all times surrounding that window.
+For example, if you want to work from 7 AM to 4 PM each day, block your calendar during all times surrounding that window.
 You could even designate the time as “Busy” or “Private” in the calendar block subject line.
 This tactic will help you be more productive while you work from home because it will reinforce the life balance you desire.
 You will be able to make the most of your time in the office and, more importantly, make the most of time away from working hours.

 Of course, it’s not always that cut and dry.
 You may have work hours that require a more ambiguous start and stop time.
 Or you may have less control over when others need your focus or input within the workplace.
 Admittedly, that does make it a bit more challenging.
-One life hack we recommend is to check out the Productivity workbook from the Wheelhouse Factory store.
+One life hack we recommend is to check out the Productivity Workbook from the Wheelhouse Factory Store.
 It includes several helpful productivity-related exercises including the Balance Radar exercise.
 This exercise provides a picture of where you’re allocating your time today.
 You will then brainstorm ways to reach your ideal allocation.

 Productivity Tip #4: Embrace the Pomodoro Technique

 At the Wheelhouse Factory, we are big fans of the Pomodoro Technique.
 If you’re not familiar with it and would like the nitty-gritty details, there is a super helpful blog post from lifehack.com.
 The gist of the method is fairly simple to implement.